tackpablo/shopify-fe-intern-challenge-22-tackpablo/README.md

 ## ♿ Accessibility

 This web application is fully responsive on mobile.
 It also has an accessibility score of 98 according to Google lighthouse.
+The application loads with the prompt text field focused, and the buttons are accessible via the keyboard tab button.

 ## 📝 Notes